-(a) Consumers who have saved a deposit are more likely to be prepared for difficult circumstances i.e. interest rate rises, unforeseen expenses.

-- (b) With most loans, the consumer must contribute some of their own money towards the purchase price.
+- (a) Consumers who have saved a deposit are more likely to be prepared for difficult circumstances i.e. interest rate rises, unforeseen expenses. - (b) With most loans, the consumer must contribute some of their own money towards the purchase price.
 This is known as the consumer's contribution.
 It is important to understand where these funds are coming from and to verify that the declared sources of funds are genuine.
-Where the LVR is greater than 90% then a minimum of 5% of the purchase price must be from the following acceptable sources of funds - (i) Genuine Savings (excluding Professionals and Essential Workers per below); - (ii) Federal and State Government Housing Grants (e.g. FHOG); - (iii) Non-Refundable Gifts; and - (iv) Non-Refundable Builder / Developer Contributions. - (c) Genuine Savings criteria can be waived for Professional and Essential Worker customers that meet the following criteria. - (i) Maximum 95% LVR - (ii) For Professionals the main Applicant, based on gross income, must be University Educated Professional and hold an Australian or Overseas University degree (Technology applicants may hold a TAFE or other industry Certificate). - (iii) Professional consumers include, but are not limited to, Lawyers, Certified Practicing Accountants, Financial Auditors, Dentists, General Practitioners, Hospital-employed Doctors, Medical Specialists, Paramedics, Registered Nurses, Veterinary Practitioners, Optometrists, Pharmacists, Chiropractors, Speech Therapists, Physiotherapists, Executives, Information Technology Specialists and Managerial staff. - (iv) For Essential Workers at least one applicant must be a Police Officer, Fire Fighter, Ambulance Officer, Nurse, Assisted Carer, Primary, Secondary or Tertiary teachers. - (v) Must be Australian Citizens or Permanent Residents with acceptable Visa living and working in Australia. - (vi) Clean Credit (no arrears and no defaults). - (vii) Maximum DTI of 6.0. - (viii) PAYG applicants must have been in current employment for a minimum 6 months. - (ix) Self Employed applicants must have been established for a minimum of 2 years and able to evidence that profit over the 2 years via full financials.
+Where the LVR is greater than 90% then a minimum of 5% of the purchase price must be from the following acceptable sources of funds - (i) Genuine Savings (excluding Professionals and Essential Workers per below); - (ii) Federal and State Government Housing Grants (e.g. FHOG); - (iii) Non-Refundable Gifts; - (iv) Non-Refundable Builder / Developer Contributions; - (v) Approved Equity Share arrangements; and - (vi) Approved Second Mortgage arrangements. - (c) Genuine Savings criteria can be waived for Professional and Essential Worker customers that meet the following criteria. - (i) Maximum 95% LVR - (ii) For Professionals the main Applicant, based on gross income, must be University Educated Professional and hold an Australian or Overseas University degree (Technology applicants may hold a TAFE or other industry Certificate). - (iii) Professional consumers include, but are not limited to, Lawyers, Certified Practicing Accountants, Financial Auditors, Dentists, General Practitioners, Hospital-employed Doctors, Medical Specialists, Paramedics, Registered Nurses, Veterinary Practitioners, Optometrists, Pharmacists, Chiropractors, Speech Therapists, Physiotherapists, Executives, Information Technology Specialists and Managerial staff. - (iv) For Essential Workers at least one applicant must be a Police Officer, Fire Fighter, Ambulance Officer, Nurse, Assisted Carer, Primary, Secondary or Tertiary teachers. - (v) Must be Australian Citizens or Permanent Residents with acceptable Visa living and working in Australia. - (vi) Clean Credit (no arrears and no defaults). - (vii) Maximum DTI of 6.0x.

+- (viii) PAYG applicants must have been in current employment for a minimum 6 months. - (ix) Self Employed applicants must have been established for a minimum of 18 months.